imdoug/new-hire-email-creator/README.md

 1. clone this repository into your local machine
 2. open this repository in your favorite IDE (I use IntelliJ IDEA)
 3. run the Main class
+4. fill out the inputs with your first name, last name and department code
+5. check your new company email/password